threefunkymonkeys/image_suckr/README.md

 Description
 -----------
-ImageSuckr is a ruby gem that can be used to get images randomly from some websites for seeding pourposes.
+ImageSuckr is a ruby gem that allows you to get random images from Google for seeding purposes.
+In a future it will support other sources.

 Installation
 ------------